 Our guide to the best headphones DACs brings you devices that are designed to make it easy to massively improve the audio quality you get from devices such as your laptop, tablet or phone.

 A DAC (otherwise known as a digital-to-analogue converter) transforms the digital music signal into something analogue that speakers can play.
 There's a DAC inside your phone and one in your laptop, but if you're looking to extract the best sound from your digital files you'll be amazed what a difference an external DAC can make.

 The best headphone DACs are designed to plug straight into your computer or phone, and pump out excellent, amplified sound to the best wired headphones.
-You can get DACs that are designed for hi-fi systems, which require separate amplification – we've got some great options for those in our best streaming DAC guide.
+You can get DACs that are designed for hi-fi systems, too, which require separate amplification – we've got some great options for those in our best streaming DAC guide.
 We're only looking at options here that can drive headphones easily, though they could all also connect to a hi-fi too (but they'll need at least a 3.5mm socket).